kaditya772/Assistant/README.md

   i.
 Jupyter notebook
 3. Open Chrome web browser and can have a website or search results preloaded when the web broswer opens.
 4. Open a website or simply perform a search by giving command in english language.
-5. Ask question and the answers will be displayed in web browser in form og google search.
+5. Ask question and the answers will be displayed in web browser in form of google search.

 Limitations:-
 1. You need to have the aforementioned applications in your system and thier path needs to be added to environment variables.